Conformal theory of everything: Gravity

-where $\Gamma^{\lambda}\,\!\!_{\mu\nu}$ is the Levi-Civita connection and $\varphi_c$ is a constant scalar field.
-Although the theory has not yet been fully tested with classical tests\footnote{So far it has been shown that the MCG potential describes well the rotation curves of galaxies without dark matter \cite{Faria2} and the theory is free of the vDVZ discontinuity \cite{Faria1}.}, only its quantum behavior, which will be addressed in more detail next, is relevant to this work.
+is the Levi-Civita connection.
+Although the theory has not yet been fully tested with classical tests\footnote{It has been shown so far that MCG is consistent with solar system observations \cite{Faria2}, has no vDVZ discontinuity \cite{Faria3}, can reproduce the orbit of binaries by the emission of gravitational waves \cite{Faria4} and describes the late universe without the cosmological constant problem \cite{Faria5}.}, only its quantum behavior, which will be addressed in more detail next, is relevant to this work.